 IAM is the most commonly used kind of access control in Cloud Functions.
 It works with two types of identities:

 - Service accounts: These are special accounts that serve as the identity of a non-person, like a function or an application or a VM.
 They give you a way to authenticate these non-persons and to grant them permission to do something, like call an API.

 - User accounts: These accounts represent people - either as individual Google account holders or as part of a Google-controlled entity like a Google Group.

-During setup, you associate the requesting identity with the resource you wish to give it access to - you make the requesting identity a member of the resource - and then assign it the appropriate role.
+During setup, you grant the appropriate role to the requesting identity.
 The role defines what permissions the identity has in the context of the resource.
-For more information on how this process is setup, see Authorizing Access via IAM.
+For more information on how this process is set up, see Authorizing Access via IAM.

 Using OAuth 2.0

 OAuth 2.0 is an open standard for authorization.
 It can be used in situations where using IAM is not possible or, in some cases, appropriate.
 See Best practices for using and managing service accounts for more information on choosing between the two methods.

 Using Google Cloud Console you create an OAuth 2.0 client ID (and in some cases, a client secret) for your client application, which serves as the credential.